Martin Casado

-Martín Casado is a Spanish-born American software engineer, entrepreneur, and investor.
+Martín Casado is an American software engineer, entrepreneur, and investor.
 He is a general partner at Andreessen Horowitz, was a pioneer of software-defined networking, and was a co-founder and the chief technology officer of Nicira Networks.

 Early life and education

 Martín Casado was born around 1976 in Cartagena, Spain.
 He received his bachelor's degree from Northern Arizona University in 2000.
 In 2017, he received an honorary doctorate from the same university.
 Casado was a researcher at Lawrence Livermore National Laboratory from 1998 until 2003.
 While at LLNL, he ran large-scale computer simulations for the United States Department of Defense.

 Casado attended Stanford University, earning both his Masters and PhD in computer science in 2007.

 While at Stanford, he began the development of OpenFlow, an open-source protocol that enabled software-defined networking.
 His Ph.D. thesis, "Architectural Support for Security Management in Enterprise Networks,” under advisors Nick McKeown, Scott Shenker and Dan Boneh, was published in 2008.